-Harley Quinn, now played by pop icon Lady Gaga, will return to the big screen in Joker: Folie à Deux.
-She succeeds Margot Robbie, who played the character in three different DCEU movies.
-But judging from the first trailer, this take on Harleen Quinzel will be somewhat different from the ones fans have known for over 30 years.
+Harley Quinn, now played by pop icon Lady Gaga, returned to the big screen in Joker: Folie à Deux.
+She succeeded Margot Robbie, who played the character in three different DCEU movies.
+But we learned that this take on Harleen Quinzel was somewhat different from the ones fans have known for over 30 years.
 Here’s how director Todd Phillips’ version of Harley Quinn differs from the traditional version we’ve come to know since she debuted in Batman: The Animated Series.

 The Batman: The Animated Series Origin of Harley Quinn